Riding safely in a group

 On the Scene

-So what do you do if you're in a cycling accident with a vehicle?
+So what do you do if you're involved with a crash with a motor vehicle?
 If you're healthy enough to walk away from the crash site, that doesn't mean you should consider that the only victory you need.
 Instead, take these steps to make sure you're as protected as you can be.

 No matter how mild you think it might be, It is good advice to call the police in the event of an accident.
 If a police report is filed based on information gathered at the scene, the story can't change later on if you need to submit an insurance claim.